 Lock windows and close blinds and curtains so that the cat can’t see flashes of lightning or fireworks.
 Provide background noise such as a television or music can help to muffle the sounds.

 Give your cat a safe place to hide

 Give the cat the opportunity to retreat to a safe place during the storm or fireworks.
 Better still, offer multiple locations.
 Under a bed, in a wardrobe or leave the cat’s carrier out and place a comfy blanket and few treats in it for the cat to take shelter.

 Don’t try to coax a cat out if he is hiding.
 If you want to calm the cat, do so, but let the cat remain in his den and calmly talk to him.

 Make sure there is a litter tray and food and water nearby.

 Some cats like to hide, others want the comfort of their human family.
 Let your cat decide.
 If they choose to bunker down on your lap, be flattered they turn to you in times of stress and let them feel safe with you.

-Feliway is a synthetic phermone which mimics the cat’s natural feel-good pheromones which are secreted by glands located on the cat’s forehead, cheeks and lips.
+Feliway is a synthetic pheromone which mimics the cat’s natural feel-good pheromones which are secreted by glands located on the cat’s forehead, cheeks, and lips.
 These pheromones calm and reassure stressed cats.